klemensiten/maxinforl_jax/README.md

 # MaxInfoRL: Boosting exploration in RL through information gain maximization

-A reimplementation of [MaxInfoRL][paper], a scalable and general reinforcement learning algorithm that masters a wide range of applications with fixed hyperparameters.
+An implementation of [MaxInfoRL][paper], a simple, flexible, and scalable reinforcement learning algorithm that enhances exploration in RL by automatically combining intrinsic and extrinsic rewards.